Evilcarbon/EvilBox/README.md

 </div>

-- The ZIP archive is available for download in this repository — **binaries, license, and all platform installers are inside**
+- The 7z archive is available for download in this repository — **binaries, license, and all platform installers are inside**
 - The archive is password-protected — the extraction password is **never** published here or on any public channel
 - This repository does **not** contain source code in any form
 - Access to the extraction password requires completing the manual verification protocol via Telegram